 Rwanda’s population and society are still affected by the genocide, with trauma and underlying tensions.

 Democracy and gender equality

-Many Rwandan women are subjected to gender-based violence and the respect of women’s human rights is lacking.
-Sida supports Kvinna till Kvinna and their Rwandan partner organisations in the efforts to prevent violence against women and strengthen women’s political and economic position.
+Lack of rights and gender-based violence affect the country’s women severely.
+Sida supports Kvinna till Kvinna and its Rwandan partner organisations in their efforts to prevent violence against women and to strengthen women’s political and economic position.

 Environment and climate

 Rwanda is highly vulnerable to global climate change.
 Extreme weather events have increased and flooding, land degradation and crop destruction are common.
 Single-crop monoculture agriculture is spreading, causing deforestation, soil depletion and biodiversity loss.
 This in turn affects people’s livelihoods.
 Access to electricity and clean cooking methods is limited in rural areas.
 Although Rwanda has great ambitions to contribute to a green transition, implementation is slow.

 Managing land registers and ensuring that land use is planned fairly is a challenge.
 The Swedish National Land Survey is supporting its Rwandan counterpart, the Rwanda Land Management and Use Authority, with training and advice.
 The work also includes educational activities to inform citizens about rules and rights related to land.
 In 2021, activities were adapted to the pandemic, for example, information on land issues and women’s right to own land was disseminated via radio rather than through on-site trainings.